 “A righteous man regards the life of his animal, But the tender mercies of the wicked are cruel.”
-What does Proverbs 12:10 mean?
+(Proverbs 12:10)

-Genesis 1:30 tells us that all animals were created to eat grass even Man only ate plants and fruit.
-It was after The Fall in chapter 3 when Adam & Eve’s rebellion against God that brought about sin, death, pain, suffering, destruction and killing into the world.
-Animals no longer ate grass, but some became predators and killed for their food.
+Genesis 1:30 tells us that all animals were created to eat grass.
+Man also only ate plants and fruit.
+It was after The Fall in chapter 3 when Adam & Eve’s rebellion against God that brought about sin, pain, suffering, death, destruction and killing into the world.
+Animals no longer exclusively fed on plants but have been kept in a continuous cycle that is evidence of how sin affects all of creation.
+We have all seen how savage and brutal the animal kingdom could be, for both predator and prey, via The Discovery Channel and National Geographic.
 Isaiah 65 talks about the New Heaven and New Earth; how there will be no presence of sin, no death or destruction, no sadness and no pain.Verse 25 says the wolf and lamb will feed together and the lion will eat straw like the ox, dust will be the serpent’s food and “they will neither harm nor destroy on all my holy mountain”.
 This of course describes God’s kingdom which we will dwell in forever.
-I believe it also includes animals because of Genesis 1:30 and knowing the character of God.
+I believe it also includes animals because of Genesis 1:30 and knowing the character of God as the ultimate unifier and restorer.

 Revelation 5:13 says: